 Stuart Ford, A Social Psychology Model of the Perceived Legitimacy of International Criminal Courts: Implications for the Success of Transitional Justice Mechanisms, 45 Vand.
 J. Transnat'l L. 405 (2012).

-Comparative and Foreign Law Commons, Criminal Law Commons, Human Rights Law Commons, International Humanitarian Law Commons, International Law Commons, Military, War and Peace Commons, Psychology and Psychiatry Commons
+Comparative and Foreign Law Commons, Criminal Law Commons, Human Rights Law Commons, International Humanitarian Law Commons, International Law Commons, Law and Psychology Commons, Military, War, and Peace Commons